 - Our Designated Safeguarding Lead is Zoe Fletcher, Head teacher.

-- Our deputy Designated Safeguarding Leads are Sue Maher, deputy head teacher and Catherine Knight, SENCo.
+- Our deputy Designated Safeguarding Leads are Sue Maher, deputy head teacher and Natalie Lane, SENCo.

 - Teri Ellis and Tracey Fletcher, Level 2 TAs with responsibility for safeguarding, are also on the Safeguarding Team.